-Under Mr. Kahn's letter agreement, "Cause" includes (but shall not be limited to) termination for any willful or grossly negligent breach of duties as an employee of Coach and termination for fraud, embezzlement or any other similar dishonest conduct or for violation of Coach's rules of conduct.
-Under each of Mr. Wills and Ms. Resnick's letter agreement, "Cause" is defined as (i) violation of Coach's employee guide or written policies and procedures, (ii) indictment, conviction of, or plea of guilty or no contest to a felony or crime of moral turpitude, (iii) willful or grossly negligent breach of duties, (iv) any act of fraud, embezzlement or other similar dishonest conduct, (v) any act or omission that Coach determines could have a material adverse effect on Coach, (vi) failure to follow the lawful directives of the chief executive officer or other officer of Coach to whom he or she reports, or (vii) breach of her letter agreement or other written agreement between with Coach or any of its affiliates.
+Under Mr. Kahn's letter agreement, "Cause" includes (but shall not be limited to) termination for any willful or grossly negligent breach of duties as an employee of Tapestry and termination for fraud, embezzlement or any other similar dishonest conduct or for violation of Tapestry's rules of conduct.
+Under Messrs.
+Wills' and Schulman's letter agreements, "Cause" is defined as (i) violation of Tapestry's employee guide or written policies and procedures, (ii) indictment, conviction of, or plea of guilty or no contest to a felony or crime of moral turpitude, (iii) willful or grossly negligent breach of duties, (iv) any act of fraud, embezzlement or other similar dishonest conduct, (v) any act or omission that Tapestry determines could have a material adverse effect on Tapestry, (vi) failure to follow the lawful directives of the chief executive officer or other officer of Tapestry to whom he reports, or (vii) breach of his letter agreement or other written agreement between with Tapestry or any of its affiliates.

-Under each of Messrs.
-Cohen and Bickley's letter agreements, "Cause" is defined as and includes (but is not limited to) termination for (i) willful failure to substantially perform each of their duties (other than any such failure resulting from permanent Disability), which is not remedied within 30 days after notice of such failure; (ii) failure to carry out reasonable directive of the chief executive officer, which is not remedied within 30 days after receipt of such failure; (iii) commission at any time of any act or omission that results in a conviction, plea of no contest, or imposition of unadjudicated probation for any felony or crime involving fraud, embezzlement, material misconduct, misappropriation or moral turpitude; (v) unlawful use (including being under the influence) or possession of illegal drugs on the Company's premises or while performing his duties and responsibilities; or (vi) willful commission at any time of any act of fraud, embezzlement, misappropriation, material misconduct, or breach of fiduciary duty against the Company.
-Willful taking of or failure to take any action that is materially injurious to the Company, whether monetarily or otherwise also constitutes "Cause" under Mr. Cohen's letter agreement.
+Under Mr. Bickley's letter agreement, "Cause" is defined as and includes termination for (i) willful failure to substantially perform each of his duties (other than any such failure resulting from permanent Disability), which is not remedied within 30 days after notice of such failure; (ii) failure to carry out reasonable directive of the chief executive officer, which is not remedied within 30 days after receipt of such failure; (iii) commission at any time of any act or omission that results in a conviction, plea of no contest, or imposition of unadjudicated probation for any felony or crime involving fraud, embezzlement, material misconduct, misappropriation or moral turpitude; (v) unlawful use (including being under the influence) or possession of illegal drugs on the Company's premises or while performing his duties and responsibilities; or (vi) willful commission at any time of any act of fraud, embezzlement, misappropriation, material misconduct, or breach of fiduciary duty against the Company.